 Note: The greater is your most preferred approach, and lower your least preferred approach, when compared to the other decision making approaches (see the bar chart in Section 14 Your Decision Making Aptitudes), then the more relevant are the comments above likely to be for you.

+Reflection: Question 1) An out of control railway trolley is about to run down five workers who are standing on the track.
+There's a fork ahead, and a railway controller can throw a switch which will divert the train to another line on which there is only one worker?
+Should the controller throw the switch?
 Question 2) There is a railway manager standing on a bridge above the ‘out of control railway trolley’ and next to him is a large man.
 If the large man was to fall on the tracks he would stop the trolley before it hit and killed the five workers.
 Should the manager push the large man onto the tracks?1